The Same Indications Imply That a Correction Is in Play for ACBFF Stock

 Given the nature of the indications I have highlighted, once one of them swings into bearish alignment, I will have the propensity to believe that a correction is likely.
 When two of them swing into bearish alignment, I will have confirmation that a correction is playing out.

 My fears that a correction is imminent in ACBFF stock may or may not be warranted.
-So, in order to qualm my fears and emotions, I have chosen a number of indications on the Aurora Cannabis stock chart which I believe will signal when a correction is occurring.
+So, in order to qualm my fears and emotions, I have chosen a number of indications on the Aurora Cannabis stock chart that I believe will signal when a correction is occurring.